 SMF shall provide the GFBR and MFBR value for each GBR QoS Flow of the PDU Session to the UPF.
 SMF may also provide the Averaging window to the UPF, if Averaging window is not configured at the UPF or if it is different from the default value configured at the UPF.

+The SMF may subscribe to abnormal user plane traffic analytics from the NWDAF as described in TS 23.288 [86], and based on the analytics information, modify the FAR and/or QER for the identified abnormal traffic to the UPF to perform packet dropping and/or rate shaping/limitation of the abnormal traffic.
+The SMF can provision rules for abnormal traffic mitigation to the UPF via N4 session management or N4 node level procedures as described in TS 23.502 [3].

 In the case of 3GPP access, the SMF may decide to activate ECN marking for L4S by PSA UPF for the QoS Flow (see clause 5.37).
 In this case, the SMF shall send an ECN marking for L4S indicator to PSA UPF.